marvinisaac/by/src/dnd/solo/white-dragons-blood/the-departure.md

     If we don't go now, we will lose everything.
 And that includes this temple!
 ```

-His gaze falls on the floor, his shoulders slumps, and he sighs in resignation.
+His gaze falls on the floor, his shoulders slump, and he sighs in resignation.
 He turns around and, while holding the amulet around his neck close to his lips, says a silent prayer.

 ```
     MALE CLERIC (WHISPERING)